Introducing our Concrobium Mold Fogger: Part 2

 Prior to Fogging:

 - Cover or remove sensitive materials: Since Concrobium Mold Control is water based, it can cause water marks/damage on sensitive materials if excess solution is not wiped away before it dries.
-Surfaces susceptible to this type of damage include wood furniture/flooring, leather/suede fabric, electronics, paperwork, artwork, etc.
+Surfaces susceptible to this type of damage include wood furniture/flooring, leather/suede fabric, electronics, paperwork, artwork, etc. ALL flooring (hardwood, laminate, vinyl, tile, carpet, etc.) should be covered prior to fogging to avoid over-saturation.

 - Close any openings: Close vents, registers, windows, doors, etc., so the fog stays in the room and no product goes to waste.